yearofmoo/Fx.CSS3/README.md

 #Fx.CSS3

-Fx.CSS3 prodiveds Fx animations using CSS3 transitions as well as various CSS3 properties available to be animated.
+Fx.CSS3 prodiveds Fx animations using CSS3 transitions for the MooTools JavaScript framework.
+Fx.CSS3 also provides animation possibilities various CSS style properties which are not current available in MooTools (such as transform, box-shadow, border-radius).

 ## About Fx.Morph/Fx.Tween and Fx.CSS3